 Yes, you could use either.
 I prefer yellow as I love the color of the soup and I think yellow corn has more corn flavor.
-White corn has a tendency to be sweeter.
+White corn tends to be sweeter.

 Yes, this corn soup can easily be made vegetarian.
 Simply omit the chicken stock.
 Do not replace it with vegetable stock, though, as it is too "vegetative" and will ruin the subtle complexity of the soup.
 Simply make extra corn broth.
 Or use some water.
 If going vegan, use vegan butter or olive oil, and omit the cream.

-This soup is one of those dishes that actually improves in flavor by letting it sit a day or so in the refrigerator allowing all the flavors to blend.
+This soup is one of those dishes that improves in flavor by letting it sit a day or so in the refrigerator allowing all the flavors to blend.
 On the day you want to serve it; heat it over low heat until hot.
 Save some of that corn broth to thin it as necessary.
-Soups like these have a tendency to thicken after being refrigerated and the corn broth is the perfect thing to use to thin it to proper soup-like consistency.
+Soups like these tend to thicken after being refrigerated and the corn broth is the perfect thing to use to thin it to a proper soup-like consistency.

 Creamy Spicy Roasted Corn Soup